Published by Carl. Last Updated on June 19, 2025.

 Additional Christmas Musicals and Productions in North Carolina

-- A Magical Cirque Christmas in Wilmington (December 15) and DPAC (December 19)
+- A Magical Cirque Christmas at the Wilson Center in Wilmington (December 11, 2024)

-- Carolina Christmas Show at the Municipal Event Center in Marion (December 16-18)
+- Carolina Christmas Show at the Old Rock School Auditorium in Valdese (December 20-22, 2024)

 Read More: Great I-95 Exits in North Carolina